⚠️ Trigger Warning:

 Clara’s phone rang and snapped her out of the memory.
 She picked up the phone and listened.
 Police had located the mysterious ‘woman in red.’
 They stormed Tiffany’s penthouse on Brickell Bay.
 Clara had earned her way inside.

 Suddenly, there was a sound, a patter, soft paws on marble.
 Clara froze.
 A snow-white Persian cat padded into view, fur pristine, eyes like pale sapphires.
 Cashmere, the quaint creature, regarded them with aristocratic boredom before curling onto the velvet chaise lounge.
-A bowl of fresh food sat beside him with a small fountain of water, clean and cool.
+A bowl of fresh food sat beside him, with a small fountain of clean, cool water.

 “She planned this,” Clara murmured, crouching to meet the cat’s unblinking stare.
 “She left you fed, groomed, alone… waiting.”